-The Inauguration of Minouche Shafik is a celebration of Columbia’s 20th president and a public reaffirmation of the university’s commitment to service, impact, and academic excellence.
+The Inauguration of Minouche Shafik on October 4, 2023 was a celebration of Columbia’s 20th president and a public reaffirmation of the university’s commitment to service, impact, and academic excellence.

-Over the course of several weeks, all Columbians—including students, faculty, staff, and alumni—will join with President Shafik and our neighbors and friends for a series of events and programs across our campuses.
-These include opportunities to learn, to volunteer, and to debate and discuss the issues central to our local and global communities.
+Over the course of several weeks, all Columbians—including students, faculty, staff, and alumni—joined with President Shafik and our neighbors and friends for a series of events and programs across our campuses.
+These included opportunities to learn, to volunteer, and to debate and discuss the issues central to our local and global communities.

-Wednesday, October 4, 2023, marks the official inauguration of Minouche Shafik, Columbia's 20th president.
-The day itself is divided into two parts: the investiture, which is the formal ceremony that installs President Shafik as the head of Columbia, and an evening campus-wide celebration featuring DJs, dancing, and a closing show.
+Wednesday, October 4, 2023, marked the official inauguration of Minouche Shafik, Columbia's 20th president.
+The day itself was divided into two parts: the investiture, which is the formal ceremony that installs President Shafik as the head of Columbia, and an evening campus-wide celebration featuring DJs, dancing, and a closing show.

-As part of President Minouche Shafik's inauguration, the Office of the President is coordinating a series of symposia covering a range of key issues that draw on the depth of expertise of Columbia University and its surrounding communities, running from October 10 to 12, 2023.
-Symposia are open to members of the Columbia community.
+As part of President Minouche Shafik's inauguration, the Office of the President coordinated a series of symposia covering a range of key issues that drew on the depth of expertise of Columbia University and its surrounding communities.

 "This is a very special time to be in higher education, and universities have a crucial role to play in addressing societal problems.
 Columbia is positioned to be a tremendous force for good, and I am excited to be leading such an extraordinary institution."